 Vision Zero acknowledges that traffic deaths and severe injuries are preventable and sets the goal of eliminating both in a set time frame with clear, measurable strategies.

-This is why ZERO matters.
+ZERO matters.
 Injuries and deaths on Cleveland roads are preventable.

 In January 2018 Cleveland City Councilmen Matt Zone and Kevin Conwell introduced emergency resolution 5-18.
 Resolution 5-18 will establish a Vision Zero taskforce with the Cleveland City Council, City Administration, and key stakeholders to help create a Vision Zero plan for the City of Cleveland to address meaningful changes to traffic enforcement, land use and transportation ordinances.
 This type of local action has the opportunity to lead a change to create a “new normal” for transportation in Cleveland – one that is safer for everyone as they move throughout the city – no matter the vehicle or lack thereof.